Health and Safety

 Here are a few topics to make sure you understand and look into before departing.
 And, as always, if you have questions, the GEC is a good first resource.

-As of July 2021, Hamline University has mandated that students, staff, and faculty receive a COVID-19 vaccination before the beginning of the Fall 2021 semester.
 It is important to know that many countries around the world have also mandated vaccination for entry.
 Participants should be prepared to show their CDC vaccination card and/or other forms of vaccination records for any international travel plans.
 All study away participants are expected to follow international laws and policies regarding COVID-19; this could include quarantine periods, COVID-19 tests, and showing proof of vaccination.
 No refunds will be given for participants unable to start their program due to non-compliance with country laws and rules.
 It is important to also note that no vaccine is 100% effective and wearing masks and social distancing measures should be observed at all times.

 In our pre-departure orientation, students, and GEC staff will discuss additional steps to be active participants in mitigating the risks of travel during the pandemic.